yodrew/darkroomretreat/manuscript/air.md

 If you live in a cold place, I highly recommend buying and installing a [____Heat Recovery Ventilator____](http://en.wikipedia.org/wiki/Heat_recovery_ventilation) (HRV) for both health and economy.
 It conducts heat from return air to supply air while keeping airstreams separate using an exchanging core and fans.

 Fine wire heat exchange (fiwihex) technology is my favorite.
 It is 15x more efficient than conventional plate exchangers.
 Fiwihex cores have been available for $150 from [____Viking House____](http://viking-house.ie) and
 [____Vision4Energy____](http://www.vision4energy.com) and possibly [____Fresh-R____](http://fresh-r.eu).
 These companies' _Breathing Windows_ embody an intriguing design for a complete ventilation system.

-But I lived with one for six months and found it too loud due to its small, high-RPM fans with integrated motors and no silencing.
-Thus my thinking about silent fans (more below).
+However, I lived with one for six months and found it too loud due to its small, high-RPM fans with no silencing.
+If fans were separated and silenced, fiwihex would be great.
+DC centrifugal blower fans are $10-20 on eBay.
+Building your own HRV is doable.
+You need a centrifugal fan to create pressure to overcome the resistance in a core.
+Axial fans don't.

+It also needs a filter despite the manufacturers' strange denials.
+Just a leg of a stocking inside a tube for each intake is enough.
+It's much easier to remove, clean, and replace than using core itself as a filter.

+I have conceived a design for a convection-powered fiwihex ventilator.
+Worth trying someday.

 The most interesting plate exchangers use the Mitsubishi _Lossnay_ core, found in Energy Recovery Ventilators such as [____Renewaire's____](http://www.renewaire.com).
 Made of high-tech paper, the Lossnay recovers heated water vapor as well as heat from air.
 Lossnay's principle has DIY-potential, using 25m^2^ of non-siliconized parchment paper ("sandwich paper" in supermarkets).
 I have conceived a design for it.
 Please write me for details.

-### fan idea {#fan-idea}

-A heat recovery ventilator requires two fans.
-The only trouble with case fans is that they are axial fans.
-These do not efficiently generate enough pressure to overcome the resistance in ventilation systems (long pipes, heat exchanging cores, filters, convoluted vents).
-But centrifugal fans can.
-These are pricey, starting around $50, and usually AC powered, so they hum.
-DC or EC (Electronically Commutated) centrifugal fans cost even more.

-It would be nice to have cheap, quiet fans for this: large, low RPM [____homemade centrifugal fans____](http://gingerybookstore.com/product36.html) with DC motors _outside_ the airstream in a separate, soundproofed case.
-In late 2016, I prototyped a 50cm diameter fan from wood, cardboard, paper, and steel (photos upon request).
-The AC motor I salvaged from a discarded fan taught me the hard way about AC hum.
-The rubber inner tube motor mount and foam driveshaft did not fully decouple and dampen it.
-And air friction in the fan across the blades caused a surprising amount of noise.
-Each airstream would require a silencer.
-But this design ought to totally eliminate fan noise while producing high volume.
-The fan's parts could be metal or plastic and lasercut according to an open-source, electronic plan file.

 ### purity {#purity}